10 Christmas Sermons to Make Pastors Merry and Bright

 However, what percentage your church should allocate to each of these categories in its budget is dependent upon your situation and church budgeting process.

-For example, if your church is devoted to quickly escaping a debt trap, then you could devote over 50% of your budget to paying off a building loan.
+For example, if your church is devoted to quickly escaping a debt trap, then you could devote over 50% of your church budget to paying off a building loan.
 On the other hand, if your church is established and you own your building, then you can allocate a majority of your funds to outreach.

 The most important thing you must do is keep different income sources separate.